cornbread on www.virginiawillis.com

 • Meanwhile, in a bowl, combine the cornmeal, salt, and baking soda.
 Set aside.
 In a large measuring cup, combine the buttermilk and egg.
 Add the wet ingredients to the dry and stir to combine.

 • Remove the heated skillet from the oven and pour the melted butter into the batter.
 Stir to combine, then pour the batter back into the hot skillet.
+If desired, season the top heartily with freshly ground black pepper.
 Bake until golden brown, 20 to 25 minutes.

 • Variation: Instead of baking in a skillet, this batter may be prepared as muffins.
 Preheat the oven to 425 F (218 C).
 In a medium bowl, combine the cornmeal, salt, and baking soda.
 Set aside.
 In a large measuring cup, combine the buttermilk and egg.
 Add the wet ingredients to the dry and stir to combine.Pour the melted butter into the batter.
 Stir to combine, then spoon the batter into a 12-cup standard muffin tin, filling each cup no more than two-thirds full.
 Bake until golden brown, 25 to 30 minutes.